liyuke65535/MMVRAC-reid/README.md

 The ultimate results of our method is 82.2(mAP), 81.3(Rank-1), 93.3(Rank-5).

 ### 1. configurations
 First of all, create a conda env, then install packages detailed in enviroments.sh.
-Be careful with the cuda version of your machine matches the one in enviroments.sh (otherwise modify it into the one compatible with your machine).
+Make sure that the cuda version of your machine matches the one in enviroments.sh (otherwise modify it into the one compatible with your machine).
 ```
 conda create -n reid python==3.9
 conda activate reid